apache/flink-web/reviewing-prs.md

 Reviewers can instruct the bot to tick off the boxes (in order) to indicate the progress of the review.

-For approving the description of the contribution, mention the bot with `@flinkbot approve contribution`.
+For approving the description of the contribution, mention the bot with `@flinkbot approve description`.
 This works similarly with `consensus`, `architecture` and `quality`.

 For approving all aspects, put a new comment with `@flinkbot approve all` into the pull request.